FREQUENTLY ASKED QUESTIONS

 DO I NEED AN APPOINTMENT?

-YES- Currently, because of Covid-19, High Tide Tattoo will be operating as a private studio.
+YES- High Tide Tattoo is a private studio.
 You will need to book an appointment online before entry.

 HOW ARE TATTOOS PRICED?